karaposu/categorizer/README.md

-# LLM Enhanced Categorizer (LLMEC)
+# Categorizer

-## LEC is simple tool which you can use to categorise your string records into predefined -nested- categories using the power of LLMs.
+## Categorizer is a simple tool which you can use to categorise your string records into predefined -nested- categories using the power of LLMs.

 - upload your categories and subcategories ( read from yaml file or create them on the fly )
 - initialize LEC.
 You can use different modes and your own task-specific prompts if you like